t-dome/location-search-client/README.md

 </html>

-I added a server (https://github.com/t-dome/location-search-server.git) which runs under Tomcat and returns mock data.
+So I added a server in a separate project (https://github.com/t-dome/location-search-server.git) which runs under Tomcat and returns mock data.